-12 Repo Brokers submit a side for each of their two counterparties.
-Therefore, if a Repo Broker participates in the proposed Same-Day Settling Service, then FICC would settle the two trades (i.e., a Receive Obligation and a Deliver Obligation with the two counterparties).
-However, if a Repo Broker does not participate in the proposed Same-Day Settling Service, the two trades would settle away from FICC as they do today (except in the instance of a broker fail where FICC would assume the broker fails).

-would create uncertainty among Members as to who to settle their transactions with (i.e., FICC or bilaterally outside of FICC).
+Day or thereafter, then the End Leg would go into the netting process and would settle at System Value.
+For As-Of Trades that are term repos, FICC would settle the Start Legs at Contract Value. (other than a Repo Broker 12) that is a party to a Same-Day Settling Trade could choose to opt out of the Same-Day Settling Service, FICC would not be able to create equal and opposite Securities Settlement Obligations for the two counterparties, which would require them to settle away from FICC.
+This would create uncertainty among Members as to who to settle their transactions with (i.e., FICC or bilaterally outside of FICC).
 By requiring these Members to participate, Members would have certainty that their compared transactions would settle with FICC as their settlement counterparty.

-To implement these changes, FICC is proposing to revise Rule 1 by: (1) Adding a new definition for "Same-Day Settling Trade" and (2) revising the definitions of "Deliver Obligation," "Receive Obligation," "Settlement Value" and "System Value"
+To implement these changes, FICC is proposing to revise Rule 1 by: (1) Adding a new definition for "Same-Day Settling Trade" and (2) revising the definitions of "Deliver Obligation," "Receive Obligation," "Settlement Value," and "System Value."